 PPC for Lawyers: 7 Things You Need to Know About SEM to Maximize Return For Your Law Firm

-When it comes to Google AdWords for lawyers, the space is extremely crowded.
+When it comes to Google Ads for lawyers, the space is extremely crowded.
 For example, a search for “boston personal injury lawyers” returns the following:

 You may find that the majority of the first page of search results are paid results.
 If you’re only relying on SEO tactics and aren’t running paid search ads on Google as part of your law firm marketing plan, you probably don’t have a great chance of showing up on the top half of search results for competitive keywords.
 This doesn’t mean you shouldn’t use SEO tactics, but you should definitely be aware of the fact that SEO is only a small part of a productive law firm marketing plan.

 Even if you are running search ads, you can see that competition is tough and you might not be getting the return you want from your campaigns.

 Here are 7 things you need to know about running search engine marketing campaigns and how they can help you maximize ROI on your campaigns.

 Because competition is so tough, top competitors will be analyzing their campaigns daily and making adjustments to increase their ad positions and quality scores.
 If you don’t stay ahead of these changes and iterate with your competition, you won’t be able to keep up.